TechRetreat/2015/hackathon/prizes.md

 ## Main prizes

-**1st place** - Fitbit Flex for two team members, Sony SRS-X11 bluetooth speakers for the other two team members
+**1st place** - Fitbit Flex wristbands for two team members, Sony SRS-X11 bluetooth speakers for the other two team members

 **2nd place** - Chromecasts for each team member